PSA GRADED JAPANESE BASEBALL CARDS

 Technical grading specifics do differ somewhat between PSA’s Japanese and American departments.
 Japanese submissions are still graded on the iconic 1-10 scale according to the same meticulous standards of centering, corners, edges and surface quality.
 Certain allowances are made to accommodate printing and production variances that are inherent to some vintage Japanese card issues when compared to US counterparts.
 Case saver holders are also applied for most Japanese cards to display original creative elements like sequential numbering more prominently through the slab window.

-Read also: 1977 TOPPS BASEBALL CARDS VALUES
+Read also: WHAT BASEBALL CARDS ARE WORTH COLLECTING

 As collector demand matures, so too does the supply of collectible Japanese baseball cards on the market both raw and PSA certified.
 Along with vintage stars, modern rookie phenoms from NPB’s latest generations of superstars see strong, early support in PSA holder collecting.
 Domestic card shows and online marketplaces in Japan help source fresh population report eligible submissions.
 And digital consignment platforms have helped expand international inventory as both buyers and sellers gain exposure.